fedemelis21/fedemelis21.github.io/_tabs/about.md

 - Application of Data Mining, Machine Learning and Artificial Intelligence to relational databases.

 SoftLab is available for participating in research and training projects with other Universities and Research Centers and with Companies.

-​SoftLab belongs to the [Artificial Intelligence Research and Innovation Center AIRI](https://www.airi.unimore.it/) of the Modena Technopole.